36 Fun Things Do in Savannah, GA

 Visitors can tour a museum within Congregation Mickve Israel which features two Torahs from the 1400s and other artifacts.
 Guided tours of other parts of the synagogue are also offered.

-☂️ Explore Congregation Mickve Israel on a tour
+☂️ Explore Congregation Mickve Israel with a tour

 View old trains at the Georgia State Railroad Museum